keptn/lifecycle-toolkit/README.md

 ### Keptn Metric

-A `KeptnMetric` is a CRD used to define SLI provider with a query and to store metric data fetched from the provider.
+A `KeptnMetric` is a CRD that defines the SLI provider with a query and stores metric data fetched from the provider.
 Providing the metrics as CRD into a K8s cluster will facilitate the reusability of this data across multiple components.
 Furthermore, this allows using multiple observability platforms for different metrics.